 Three Maps of Wales

-Two of the maps encourage people to discover the Senedd’s constituencies and regional boundaries, and the Members who represent them.
+Two of the maps encourage people to discover the Senedd’s constituencies and the Members who represent them.
 The third map is a striking work of art which celebrates Wales’ landscape, as mountains, hills and valleys form waves on the surface.

 Artist Comments